 In this spirit I invite you to treat your whole self with this feel-good and good-for-you practice – through Yoga Nidra learn to truly relax like a champ.

-Check out my weekly Yoga Nidra drop-ins at Unfold.
+Check out my weekly Portland Yoga Nidra drop-ins.
 Private Yoga Nidra (for individuals as well as groups) also available.
 Head to the classes page for other stress-reducing offerings.
 Want to bring more ease to your work?
 Learn more here.

 Portland Yoga Nidra, with Ashley Dahl, MSW, CMT-P